rcc-uchicago/user-guide/docs/midway23/midway_submitting_jobs.md

 ### Submitting a Batch Job

-Continuing the example above, suppose that the sbatch script is saved in the current directory into a file called example.sbatch.
+Continuing the example above, suppose that the sbatch script is saved in the current directory into a file called `example.sbatch`.
 This script is submitted to the cluster using the following command:
 ```
 sbatch ./example.sbatch
 ```